fbpx

 The Bottom of the Food Web – primary production

 In ecology, the organisms at the bottom of the food web are known as primary producers.
 They are called primary producers as they are the first receivers of energy from the sun and convert the sun’s rays into energy that can be consumed by organisms higher up the food chain.
-These organisms include plants and algae (which are also known as aquatic Autotrophs).
+These organisms include plants and algae (which are also known as aquatic autotrophs).
 The rate of primary production (how much energy is produced) is primarily influenced by the availability of sunlight, water and nutrients and the temperature of the atmosphere.
 Plants and algae need sunlight and water to grow, however, they need a balanced amount of both.
-Too much, or not enough light and water, can significantly reduce the ability of aquatic Autotrophs to grow and produce energy.
+Too much, or not enough light and water, can significantly reduce the ability of aquatic autotrophs to grow and produce energy.

 Primary production in rivers is relatively easy to measure, since it can be calculated from daily changes in the amount of oxygen in the water.
 This is because plants produce oxygen through photosynthesis, so high amounts of oxygen in rivers indicate high energy production.
-However, primary production on its own is not necessarily a good predictor of the benefit of flows for Secondary production, as plants and algae are not the only food resources for consumers.
+However, primary production on its own is not necessarily a good predictor of the benefit of flows for secondary production, as plants and algae are not the only food resources for consumers.
 Aquatic animals also eat food that comes from outside rivers, such as land-based leaf litter, plants and animals.

 Plants and algae also rely on the right mix of nutrients in the aquatic ecosystem for their energy production levels to be the most efficient.
 Flooding is one mechanism by which environmental water flows can stimulate primary productivity, as it liberates nutrients from floodplains into the river system.